pat357/My-Charging-Controller/README.md

 * [ -rc / --reconf ] must be ran whenever you flash different
    kernel

-# Remember
+## Remember

 * mcc requires Magisk >= 1410 and 'MM' as installation medium
+* mcc Installer requires MagiskHide disabled, or it conflicts
 * Installation / [ -rc / --reconf ] requires charging enabled
 * Installation / [ -rc / --reconf ] can take a few sec / mins
 * Resetting battery stats might not work for some old devices

-# Support / Bugs / Feature request
+## Support / Bugs / Feature request

 * All the support, bug, and feature related posts should take place in my official XDA thread